Skip to main content

 });

-Translations in component overrides#
+Translations in component overrides

 The SDK also exports the useTranslation React hook you can use while overriding components.
-It returns a function that takes a translation segment key and returns it translated to the currently selected language.
+It returns a function that takes a translation segment key and returns it translated to the selected language.
 For more information on what translation keys you should use and the exact syntax, please see the original source code of the component you are overriding.

 import React from "react";